 - increasing pain around the incision

-These signs can point to infection or a healing problem that needs medical review.
+These signs can point to infection, circulation problems, bleeding, or another healing problem that needs medical review.
 Don’t wait for symptoms to improve on their own.

 You deserve clear answers and timely care, so trust your observations and speak up whenever something doesn’t look or feel right.